 The only way for a skilled welder to be successful is to have the right tools.
-This includes more than just the actual welding apparatus and incorporates safety gear as well as traditional hand tools.
-Let’s look at the ways that each of these areas can play a role in the successful work of a welder.
+This includes more than just the actual welding apparatus and incorporates safety gear and traditional hand tools.
+Let’s look at how each of these areas can play a role in the successful work of a welder.

 The Welder Itself

 The days of bonding pieces of iron together are gone, with most of that work relegated to the shade tree mechanic.
-Industrial applications today involve countless specialized alloys, and joining them in a durable and effective way requires precision equipment built for that specific job.
+Today’s industrial applications involve countless specialized alloys, and joining them durably and effectively requires precision equipment built for that specific job.

 Using equipment like friction stir welding tools and applications is ideal for these demanding situations.
 Their equipment can handle the full range of metals, from cool-welding aluminum through steel and nickel alloys that require the highest temperatures.
 Because the products built in these processes are used in high-pressure and life-safety applications, there is no room for compromise.